QuTech-Delft/OpenQL/docs/scheduling.rst

   This graph is a Directed Acyclic Graph (DAG).
   In this graph, the nodes represent the gates and the directed edges the dependences.
   The top of the graph is a newly created SOURCE gate, the bottom is a newly created SINK gate.
-  With respect to dependences, the SOURCE and SINK gates behave as if they update all qubits and classical registers.
+  With respect to dependences,
+  the SOURCE and SINK gates behave as if they update all qubits and classical registers with 0 duration.
   Gates are added in the order of presence in the circuit and linked in dependence chains according to their operation and operands.